Nearly optimal Bayesian Shrinkage for High Dimensional Regression: Bayesian Computation and an Illustrative Example

-Another important issue in practice is how to select hyperparameters.
-The theorems developed in Section \ref{main} and Section \ref{ext} provide only sufficient conditions for the asymptotic order of hyperparameters.
+Another important practical issue is how to select hyperparameters.
+The theory developed in Section \ref{main} and Section \ref{ext} provides only sufficient conditions for the asymptotic order of hyperparameters.
 For example, by Theorem \ref{colheavy}, one can set the scale parameter $\lambda_n =1/[\sqrt{n\log p_n}p_n^{\gamma}]$ with any sufficiently large value of $\gamma$ for the $t$-prior.
-Asymptotically, $\gamma$ being too large doesn't affect the rate of convergence, but only affects the multiplicative constant (such as $M$, $c_1$) in the statement of Theorem \ref{thmmain}.
-However, in finite-sample applications, it is crucial to select a properly scaled parameter such that the posterior is not over-shrunk or under-shrunk.
-In this work, we let $\lambda_n = 1/[\sqrt{n\log p_n}p_n^{\hat\gamma}]$, and $\hat\gamma$ minimizes the posterior mean ``BIC score'': $\int bic(\bbeta,\sigma^2) d\pi(\bbeta,\sigma^2|D_n,\gamma)$, where $bic(\bbeta) = n\log (\|Y-\bX^T\tilde\bbeta\|^2/n)+\|\tilde \bbeta\|_0\log n$, $\tilde\bbeta=(\tilde\beta_1,\dots,\tilde\beta_{p_n})$, $\tilde\beta_j=\beta_j1(|\beta_j/\sigma|>a)$, and $\pi(\bbeta,\sigma^2|D_n,\gamma)$ is the posterior under hyperparameter $\gamma$.
-In practice, one can run multiple posterior simulations with different values of $\gamma$, and then choose the one that yields the smallest posterior sample mean ``BIC''.
-Since the multiple runs can be made in parallel on a high performance computer, such a parameter tuning strategy doesn't add much computational time.
-Note investigating the theoretical properties of tuning parameter selection is beyond the scope of this work, and such study will be conducted elsewhere.
+Asymptotically, an excessively large value of $\gamma$ doesn't affect the rate of convergence, but affects only the multiplicative constants, such as $M$ and $c_1$, in the statement of Theorem \ref{thmmain}.
+However, in finite-sample applications, it is crucial to select a properly scaled parameter such that the posterior is neither over- nor under-shrunk.
+In this work, we let $\lambda_n = 1/[\sqrt{n\log p_n}p_n^{\hat\gamma}]$ and choose $\hat\gamma$ to minimize the posterior mean of a ``BIC-like score'': $\int bic(\bbeta,\sigma^2) d\pi(\bbeta,\sigma^2|D_n,\gamma)$, where $bic(\bbeta) = n\log (\|Y-\bX^T\tilde\bbeta\|^2/n)+\|\tilde \bbeta\|_0\log n$, $\tilde\bbeta=(\tilde\beta_1,\dots,\tilde\beta_{p_n})$, $\tilde\beta_j=\beta_j1(|\beta_j/\sigma|>a)$, and $\pi(\bbeta,\sigma^2|D_n,\gamma)$ is the posterior distribution of $(\bbeta, \sigma^2)$ given the hyperparameter $\gamma$.
+In practice, one can run multiple posterior simulations with different values of $\gamma$, and then choose the one that yields the smallest posterior sample mean of the ``BIC-like'' score.
+Since the multiple runs can be made in parallel on a high-performance computer, such a parameter tuning strategy doesn't add much on computational time.
+Since investigating the theoretical properties of tuning parameter selection is beyond the scope of this work, such study will be conducted elsewhere.

 We illustrate the performance of BCS using a simulated example, where $p=200$, $n=120$, and the non-zero coefficients are $(\beta_1,\beta_2,\beta_3,\beta_4)=(1,1,1,1)$.
 For the Laplace prior, we set the hyper-parameter $\lambda = \sqrt{n \log(p_n)}$ at which the Lasso estimator is known to be consistent, see e.g. \cite{ZhangH2008}.
 For the student-$t$ prior, we set the degree of freedom to be 3 with the scale parameter $s_n=\lambda_n^2=1/[n\log p_np_n^{-2\gamma}]$, where $\gamma$ ranges from -0.25 to 1.1, the best $\hat\gamma$ is selected as described in the above.
 For both priors, we let $\sigma^2$ be subject to an inverse gamma distribution with $a_0=b_0=1$.